GilOliveira/hass-simpleicons/README.md

 Copy the html file for the set into `<config>/www/` where `<config>` is your home-assistant config directory (the directory where your `configuration.yaml` resides).

-Add the folowing to the `frontend` section of your `configuration.yaml`
+Add the following to the `frontend` section of your `configuration.yaml`

 ```yaml
 frontend: